insurance car insurance

 State Farm: Most affordable coverage

-State Farm has the lowest full coverage auto insurance costs in Pennsylvania and the second-highest customer satisfaction score.
-While it had a higher minimum insurance coverage than competitor Erie, it was only by a small margin.
+State Farm has some of the lowest full coverage auto insurance costs in Pennsylvania and the second-highest customer satisfaction score.
 State Farm also offers more discount options than some competitors, including up to 25% off for new drivers.

 Pros